aaronparker/apptracker/docs/index.md

 This site tracks latest application versions via the [Evergreen](https://stealthpuppy.com/evergreen/) PowerShell module.
 To view details of the latest release, choose an application from the List of Apps tree on the left.

 {: .new }
 > Updates are posted every 12 hours.
-Last generated: `Tuesday 30/07/2024 06:11 +00:00 Etc/UTC`.
+Last generated: `Tuesday 30/07/2024 12:21 +00:00 Etc/UTC`.

 ## Supported Applications

-App Tracker is using [Evergreen](https://www.powershellgallery.com/packages/Evergreen/) to track **346** applications and **5413** unique application installers.
+App Tracker is using [Evergreen](https://www.powershellgallery.com/packages/Evergreen/) to track **346** applications and **5437** unique application installers.

 {: .highlight }
 > **Note:** The status of the application is based on the last update run.
-Validate the status of an application by running Get-EvergreenApp locally.
+Validate the status of an application by running `Get-EvergreenApp` locally.

 | Application                                                       | LastUpdate  | Status | Details                                                                                   |
 |:----------------------------------------------------------------- |:----------- |:------ |:----------------------------------------------------------------------------------------- |